Executive Search Voluntary Code of Conduct

 Working to improve diversity in the boardrooms of British businesses and beyond

-Our initiatives to support and develop the female talent pipeline
+Our initiatives to support and develop a diverse talent pipeline

-We have supported and launched a number of initiatives over the past four years to help expand our knowledge of and exposure to aspiring board directors:
+We continue to support initiatives to help expand our knowledge of and exposure to aspiring board directors:

 - We sponsor the Next Generation NED Network, an initiative organised by Simmons & Simmons aimed at high-potential executives who are considering becoming non-executive directors.

 - Our sector and functional practices host events targeted at talented executives who have the potential to progress into executive and non-executive board roles.

 - We have created and run a mentoring programme to champion diverse future leaders for the procurement function.
 This is a multi-faceted, year-long programme aimed at mid-to-senior level career female professionals (mentees) and experienced CPOs (mentors).

 NED Case study

 FTSE 250 international extractives group